IndrajeetPatil/Advanced-R-exercises/_book/Conditions.md

 In RStudio IDE, you can snap out of this loop by terminating the R session.

-But, this shows why catching `interrupts` is dangerous and can result in poor user experience.
+This shows why catching `interrupt` is dangerous and can result in poor user experience.

 ---